PCBA is a printed circuit board assembly. It is an electronic mainboard or module created by soldering components on a blank PCB.

-- It has its three own PCBA factories and facility, as well as a group of in-house R & D team of 100+ engineers and 500+ technicians.
+- PCBONLINE is a PCBA source-factory manufacturer with a group of in-house R & D teams of 100+ engineers and 500+ technicians.

-- It can manufacture 1 to 100 layer PCBs/PCBA that is quite advanced, such as the high-frequency PCBA, aluminum PCBA, rigid-flex PCBA, HDI PCBA, etc.
+- It manufactures 1 to 64-layer PCBs/PCBAs that are quite advanced, such as high-frequency PCBA, ceramic PCBA, rigid-flex PCBA, HDI PCBA, etc.

-- It provides free services including the design for excellence (DFX), design for test (DFT), design for manufacturing (DFM), and design for assembly (DFA).
+- It provides free services including the design for manufacturing (DFM), design for test (DFT), design for assembly (DFA), and design for excellence (DFX).

 - It accepts custom PCBA orders for prototypes, small-batch, and massive production.